nvs/map/README.md

             -- Setting the option to 'path' will display the file path. debug = false or nil or true or 'path' or 'name',

-            -- Indicates whether to run Luacheck on the generated -- `war3map.lua`.
-Enabling this option can speed up the build -- process, at the cost of what amounts to a sanity check.
-By -- default, this option is disabled.
+            -- Indicates whether to skip running Luacheck at various points.
-            skip_check = false or nil or true
+            --
-        }
+            -- By default, this option is disabled.
+Should `true` be -- specified, then all checks are disabled.
+Setting the option -- to 'check' or 'build' will skip checks for those commands. skips_checks = false or nil or true or 'check' or 'build' }
     }
 }